lupuleasa-core/wearehostsformemes/meta-meme.md

 (see smoking, drinking, marketing, social media, politics, religion, terrorism, gambling)

-Most memes are mostly time wasters, and at worst damaging or even self-damaging.
+Some memes are useful, most memes are useless, and others are damaging or even self-damaging.

 Any damaging meme is called a **toxic** meme.

+Knowing the difference is important for the life you are to live.

 &nbsp;

 Examples of toxic memes: Scientology, Anti-Vax Movement, toxic masculinity, toxic femininity, many Political or Religious ideologies, marketing campaigns that don't put the interest of the individual first, but places profits first.
+Examples are endless.

 &nbsp;

-Memes are not spread based on their usefulness to us or based on truth.
+Memes are not spread based on their usefulness to us or based on Truth.

 They are spread based on their ability to spread.

 &nbsp;

-We have been **infected** by memes.
+We have been **infected** by memes, and still are.

 Any brain that is exposed to an idea that succesfully gets encoded inside it, has been infected by that meme.

 It's a constant battle for ideas, and brains are the place where they reside.

 Like a computer virus residing inside a laptop.

+Once an individual host has been infected, it will end up spreading it to others.

 &nbsp;